jamespooley/brain-age-prediction/notes/literature-review.md

   the volume.
 * Some effects of this intra-volume motion
   (stolen from [here](http://onlinelibrary.wiley.com/doi/10.1002/hbm.23180/abstract)):
-    i.
-Blurring
+  * Blurring
-    ii.
-Ghosting
+  * Ghosting
-    iii.
-Series of displaced image repetitions usally in the phase-encoded direction, depending on the llocation of the motion in k-space.
+  * Series of displaced image repetitions usally in the phase-encoded direction, depending on the llocation of the motion in k-space.
 * Discuss implications of the above for developmental trajectories and clinical applications.